 Union troops managed to occupy the island and used it as a staging ground to capture New Orleans.
 More than 230 soldiers died from the harsh environment on the island and were buried here.
 The remains were subsequently reburied at Chalmette National Cemetery, in New Orleans.

 The fort has withstood the ravages of hurricanes for centuries and is now part of the attraction here.
-Ship Island, located 11 miles south of Gulfport, Mississippi, covers 85 acres, and it’s circumference is easily walkable and quite enjoyable.
-You can see dolphin, stingray, pelicans, crabs, and more wildlife dotting the island.
+Ship Island, located 11 miles south of Gulfport, Mississippi, covers 85 acres and was split into two by Hurricane Camille in September 1969.
+Its circumference is easily walkable and quite enjoyable.
+You can see dolphins, stingray, pelicans, crabs, and more wildlife dotting the island.

 Know Before You Go